 If you’ve decided to take the plunge, avoid these pitfalls that may make your life with iWriter run a bit more smoothly.
 If you decide to move forward with iWriter, review these items to help you along with way.

 One thing I appreciate about iWriter is the fact that they show a requester’s statistics.
 You are able to see exactly how many articles have been accepted versus those declined in real numbers as well as a percentage.
 For example, if a client has requested 10 articles total and declined 5, you will see the number accepted (5), the number declined (5) and the acceptance percentage 50%.
 This can help you to gain some insight.
 Whether you are dealing with a long-time client notorious for declining articles or a new kid on the block.

 You’ll want to avoid writers who have a track record of rejecting articles.
 One example is this fine requester who has a 23% approval rating.

 I wonder who thought it was a good idea to continue to try writing for this requester when things went so poorly?
 Writers vote with their pens.
 If they stop writing for a requester, eventually they’ll have no one to complete their articles.

 My rule of thumb, especially when starting out is to select a requester with a minimum of a 75% approval rating.
 Preferably the higher the better.
 Be careful when using the filter to decide on which clients to choose.
 There may be new clients that have low ratings due to the fact that they have not given many assignments.
 These may be worth a shot.

-One of the relatively unique things about iWriter is that not only can requesters leave reviews for writers, but writers can also provide feedback for the clients they assist.
-I think that this is a great idea in theory, but notice that most of the requesters on the site have nearly perfect ratings (see example above of our 23% friend).
-This may be a function of poor requesters being removed from the platform or more likely high ratings given to requesters for the potential of more work.
+One of the relatively unique things about iWriter is that not only can requesters leave reviews for writers, but writers can provide feedback for the clients.
+I think that this is a great idea in theory, but most of the requesters on the site have nearly perfect ratings.
+Poor requesters being removed from the platform or high ratings given to requesters for the potential of more work?
 I’ll let you be the judge.

 Reviews and Feedback